wp-plugins/fortysix-mobile/readme.txt

 == Description ==

-Japanese mobile telephone simple display plugin.
+Japanese mobile phone simple display plugin.
 Only a Japanese mobile phone can work.

 == Installation ==